What is IoT?

 Once the data has been digitized and accumulated, it's ready to move into the realm of IT.
 However, some of this data may require some more processing before it enters the data center.
 This is where edge IT systems that perform further analysis, come into play.
 Edge IT processing systems are mostly situated in remote offices or other locations, but generally are in a location that the sensors exist in closer to the sensors.
 Most IoT data can consume your network bandwidth and flood your data center resources, it is considered best to have systems at the edge proficient in performing analytics to lessen the burden on IT infrastructure.
 With this staged method, you can pre-process the data and generate meaningful results thereby controlling what is getting passed on.

-IoT hardware includes a variety of devices, that are required for sensors, bridges, etc. These devices are responsible for managing the important functions majorly around activation, security, specific actions, communications, etc. Some of hardware that comprise of the IoT ecosystem and actually make it work are-
+IoT hardware includes a variety of devices, that are required for sensors, bridges, etc. These devices are responsible for managing the important functions majorly around activation, security, specific actions, communications, etc. Some of the hardware that comprises of the IoT ecosystem and actually makes it work are-

 - System on Chip (SOC)